sarda-devesh/VSMefx/README.md

 --graph --rejected all  --file MefCalculator.dll --directory Extensions
 ```

-The main things that we want to focus on in this section are the `-g` and the `-r all` sections of the command.
+The main things that we want to focus on in this section are the `--graph` and the `--rejected all` sections of the command.
 The `-r all` tells Mefx that we want information about all the rejections, and in the next example we will see how we can get rejection information about particular parts.
-The `-g` command tells Mefx to generate a [DGML file](https://docs.microsoft.com/en-us/visualstudio/modeling/directed-graph-markup-language-dgml-reference?view=vs-2019) to visualize the rejection graph and see which imports and parts are causing issues.
+The `--graph` command tells Mefx to generate a [DGML file](https://docs.microsoft.com/en-us/visualstudio/modeling/directed-graph-markup-language-dgml-reference?view=vs-2019) to visualize the rejection graph and see which imports and parts are causing issues.

 The output of running the above command looks like:
 ```